Product images are provided for reference and may not represent the exact model, configuration, or included components.

 PoE budget is the critical constraint on camera deployments.
 At 740W across 48 ports, the GSM4352-100NES supports approximately 24 simultaneous high-draw devices (30W IR turrets or dual-heater outdoor cameras) or 48 mid-range cameras at 15–20W each.
 Real-world deployments typically use 60–70% of available budget, leaving headroom for future expansion.
 SNMP monitoring tracks live power draw per port, preventing surprise brownouts when a new camera is added.

-Sourced direct from the manufacturer or US authorized distributor.
+Sourced direct from the manufacturer or US channel partner.
 Factory-new with full US warranty coverage and support through NETGEAR's commercial channel.
 No grey-market or parallel-import inventory.

 Eden Phillips